AZMATRAZA/AZMATRAZA.github.io/README.md

 ## Portfolio

 I am a Software engineer with an experience of over 3 years.
 I have hands on experience working with web frameworks and technologies.
-I have extensively worked on react and typescript for 1 years.
+I have extensively worked on Java for 1 years.

 ---